gmthegreat/gabimiro.com/README.md

 Clone the project from [GitHub](https://github.com/gmthegreat/gabimiro.com).

-#### Create config file
+#### Create the config files

 Copy the example configuration file to config.sh:

 	$ cp default.config.sh config.sh
+	$ cp default.config-db.cnf config-db.cnf

-Edit the configuration file, fill in the blanks.
+Edit each the configuration file, with the relevant data.

 #### Run the install script